Gov. Youngkin signs order to strengthen Virginia’s election security

 Youngkin’s order also calls for stronger cybersecurity protocols, regular system testing, and closer coordination with state and local election officials.

-The governor’s office said the move is part of a broader effort to give Virginians more confidence in the fairness and accuracy of local, state, and federal elections.
+The governor’s office said the move is part of a broader effort to give Virginians more confidence in the fairness and accuracy of local, state and federal elections.

+Youngkin’s order is the latest in state efforts to strengthen voting systems ahead of the 2026 midterms.
+Ohio Secretary of State Frank LaRose issued a new security directive in June for the state’s 88 boards of elections to strengthen their physical security, bolster their cybersecurity practices and comply with Americans with Disabilities Act requirements.
 In May, Washington state passed a law creating several new requirements for government offices involved in elections.
-The law called for the adoption of the .gov top-level domain for their websites, partitioning of election equipment from other “supporting electronic infrastructure,” and a new breach reporting process by July 2027.
+The law called for the adoption of the .gov top-level domain for their websites, partitioning of election equipment from other “supporting electronic infrastructure” and a new breach reporting process by July 2027.